Louis St. Laurent School: Teams

-The sports teams that are available for students to try out in and play for are: Badminton, Basketball, Cross-Country Running, Curling, Golf, Soccer, Softball, Swimming, Track and Field, and Volleyball.
-These teams have games, competitions, and tournaments that they compete in throughout the year.
+The sports teams that are available for students to try out and play for are: badminton, basketball, cross-country running, curling, golf, soccer, softball, swimming, track and field, and volleyball.
+These teams participate and compete in games, competitions, meets and tournaments throughout the year.

 Hockey Academy

-Students have the opportunity to join the Hockey Academy.
-They get an in-depth chance to practice their skills.
+Students have the opportunity to join the Hockey Academy, where they get an in-depth chance to practice and hone their skills.
 They play more often and have more training.
 Students in the academy have an altered schedule as they have practice during out of schedule hours.
 This is an option for both junior high and senior high students.
 Many athletes graduate from this program and move on to play for professional teams.

 Soccer Academy

-Students have the opportunity to join the Soccer Academy.
-They get an in-depth chance to practice their skills.
-They play more often and have more training.
+Students have the opportunity to join the Soccer Academy for students who wish to focus on their sports concentration in soccer.
 Students in the academy have an altered schedule as they have practice during out of schedule hours.
 This is an option for both junior high and senior high students.